Wednesday, December 30, 2015

 output_device=plughw:Loopback,1,0

-At this point, directing a call to this end point we created a leg of the tunnel.
+At this point, by directing a call to this endpoint, we have effectively created one leg of the tunnel.
+For example, in extensions.conf:

 exten => 929, 1, Dial(Console/snd/controlC0,30)